 Want to prevent injury and improve performance?

-We assess your risk of injury and offer guidance as how to best minimise your risk of injury to reduce time off from training whilst also targeting those areas which will enhance your performance.
+We assess your risk of injury and offer guidance as to how to best minimise your risk of injury to reduce time off from training whilst also targeting those areas which will enhance your performance through our running assessment.

 Come and join our classes